Cushing syndrome occurs when the body overproduces cortisol. It can cause symptoms, including weight gain and thinning skin.

 - a headache

-Children can have Cushing’s syndrome too, although they develop it less frequently than adults.
-According to a 2019 study, about
+Children can have Cushing syndrome, too, although they develop it less frequently than adults.
+According to a 2019 review, about

-In addition to the symptoms above, children with Cushing’s syndrome may also have:
+In addition to the symptoms above, children with Cushing syndrome may also have:

-Cushing’s syndrome is more prevalent in women than in men.
-According to the National Institutes of Health (NIH), three times as many women develop Cushing’s syndrome compared to men.
+Cushing syndrome is more prevalent in females than in men.
+According to the National Institutes of Health (NIH),

-Women with Cushing’s syndrome may develop extra facial and body hair.
+Females with Cushing syndrome may develop extra facial and body hair.